-In the past, organizations were not aware of how to do successful system integrations.
+In the past, organizations were unaware of how to do successful system integrations.
 This is not the case anymore.
 With so many case studies and examples of successful integrations, it is easy to understand what needs to be done.

-There are three main things that need to be done in order for a system integration to be successful:
+Three main things need to be done in order for system integration to be successful:

-The planning process should identify the goals and objectives of the integration as well as any challenges that need to be overcome.
+The planning process should identify the goals and objectives of the integration and any challenges that need to be overcome.

-The preparation process should make sure that all necessary resources are available before starting the integration process.
-And finally, prioritizing tasks will help organize everything so that it can be completed one step at a time in an efficient manner.
+The preparation process should ensure all necessary resources are available before starting the integration process.
+And finally, prioritizing tasks will help organize everything so that it can be completed one step at a time efficiently.

 What Is a Systems Integration?